-NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2018
+NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2019

 Pension Liabilities, Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pension.
-At August 31, 2018, Deweyville Independent School District reported a liability of \$1,160,286 for its proportionate share of the TRS's net pension liability.
+At August 31, 2019, Deweyville Independent School District reported a liability of \$1,743,615 for its proportionate share of the TRS's net pension liability.
 This liability reflects a reduction for State pension support provided to the District.
 The amount recognized by the District as its proportionate share of the net pension liability, the related State support and the total portion of the net pension liability that was associated with the District were as follows:

-District's Proportionate share of the collective net pension liability \$ 1,160,286 State's proportionate share that is associated with the District 2,038,028 Total \$ 3,198,314
+District's Proportionate share of the collective net pension liability State's proportionate share that is associated with the District \$ 1,743,615 3,170,101 Total \$ 4,913,716

-The net pension liability was measured as of August 31, 2017 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2016 through August 31, 2017.
+The net pension liability was measured as of August 31, 2017 and rolled forward to August 31, 2018 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of August 31, 2017 rolled forward to August 31, 2018.
+The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2017 through August 31, 2018.

-At August 31, 2017, the employer's proportion of the collective net pension liability was 0.0036288% which was a decrease of 0.0000484% from its proportion measured as of August 31, 2016.
+At August 31, 2018, the employer's proportion of the collective net pension liability was 0.0031678% which was a decrease of 0.000461% from its proportion measured as of August 31, 2017.

-Change Since the Prior Actuarial Valuation - There were no changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period.
+Change Since the Prior Actuarial Valuation - The following were changes to the actuarial assumptions or other inputs that affected measurement of the total pension liability since the prior measurement period.